 - An on-chain governance system based on proposals, allowing atomic changes to smart-contract or regular code, including the oscoin protocol itself.

-Fundamentally, we are proposing a crypto-economy10 based on the ideas of 'inflation funding'11 and 'curation markets.'12 By design, token supply increases at a predefined rate through minting.
+Fundamentally, we are proposing a crypto-economy10 based on the idea of 'inflation funding'.11 By design, token supply increases at a predefined rate through minting.
 These newly minted tokens are used to reward open-source projects.
 Furthermore, an open marketplace is introduced in which participants can coordinate and cooperate by exchanging tokens for work within the network.

 We believe that with this infrastructure in place we’ll be able to solve many of the core problems in open-source today, while also introducing more developers to the new token economy.